-But Fight Night isn’t the first time boxing was held at Memorial Hall.
-Numerous boxing legends once graced its historic stage.
-For much of the 20th century, boxing was the king of sports, and Dayton was a premier Midwest boxing city.
+But Fight Night isn’t the first time boxing was held at Memorial Hall — legendary pugilists once graced the venue’s storied stage.
+Boxing was king of sports for much for much of the 20th century.
+And Dayton was a premier Midwest boxing city.

-Dozens of hard-hitting fighters, both amateur and professional, hailed from the Gem City and traveled the boxing circuit from New York to California.
-Local legends like Buddy Knox, Joe Sekyra, Joe Marinelli and Marion Condi duked it out at numerous Dayton arenas during the early 1920s and 1930s.
+Dozens of hard-hitting Gem City fighters once traveled the boxing circuit from New York to California.
+Local legends like Buddy Knox, Joe Sekyra, Joe Marinelli and Marion Condi duked it out at Dayton arenas during the early 1920s and 1930s.

-In 1935 the Dayton Daily News began hosting Golden Glove Tournaments, broadcasted across the city on WHIO radio.
-The Dayton Gymnastics Club and the Fraternal Order of the Eagles held weekly fights.
-Popular venues included the Fairgrounds Coliseum, the Patterson Boulevard outdoor arena, the Dayton Opera House, the Lakeside Park Pavilion, and the Westwood Field Gym.
+In 1935, the Dayton Daily News began hosting Golden Glove Tournaments, broadcasted across the Miami Valley on WHIO.
+The Dayton Gymnastics Club and the Fraternal Order of Eagles held weekly fights.
+Popular venues included the Fairgrounds Coliseum, Patterson Boulevard outdoor arena, Dayton Opera House, Lakeside Park Pavilion and Westwood Field Gym.

 But Memorial Hall was the crown jewel of Dayton venues.
 Founded in 1910, it came of age during the heyday of boxing.
 Here are three famous moments in Memorial Hall boxing history:

 Jack Dempsey was an international sports legend when he arrived at Memorial Hall in October 1925.
 For six straight years, Dempsey had successfully defended his heavyweight title — it seemed no one could dethrone The Manassa Mauler.